buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_4_Store_Data_On_Smart_Contract.md

 Well, we need to manually call the functions that we've created.

-Basically, when we deploy our contract to the blockchain (which we do when we run `waveContractFactory.deploy();`) our functions become available to be called on the blockchain because we used that special **public** keyword on our function.
+Basically, when we deploy our contract to the blockchain (which we do when we run `waveContractFactory.deploy()`) our functions become available to be called on the blockchain because we used that special **public** keyword on our function.

 Think of this like a public API endpoint :).